 Community Randomised Controlled Trial (2016-2017)

-The next phase of the research saw evaluation of the Daughters and Dads Active and Empowered program with 157 Dads and 193 Daughters when delivered by trained facilitators in local Newcastle communities, using a rigorous RCT design.
+In Phase 2 of the research, Daughters and Dads Active and Empowered was evaluated with 157 Dads and 193 Daughters when delivered by trained facilitators in local Newcastle communities, using a RCT design.

-Preliminary results have indicated that fathers and daughters achieved comparable improvements in physical activity behaviours to those in the pilot program, even though the program was delivered by trained local facilitators rather than the highly qualified research team.
+Fathers and daughters achieved similar improvements to those in the pilot program, even though the program was delivered by trained local facilitators rather than the highly qualified research team.
+Program results have recently been submitted for publication in academic journals.

 Community Roll Out (2017-2019)

-This phase of Daughters and Dads Active and Empowered has seen the program delivered annually by trained facilitators in the Newcastle region.
-Over 200 dads and 250 daughters have attended during this phase.
+Phase 3 of Daughters and Dads Active and Empowered saw the program delivered annually by trained facilitators in the Newcastle region, to over 200 dads and 250 daughters.

-The University of Newcastle research team behind the program have continued to investigate the impact for dads and daughters on a range of physical; social-emotional wellbeing and parenting measures.
+During this time, the University of Newcastle research team continued to investigate the impact for dads and daughters on a range of physical; social-emotional wellbeing and parenting measures.

 NSW Statewide Rollout with the Office of Sport (2019-2023)